cloud-gov/cg-site/_posts/2023-12-29-release-notes.md

 ---
 layout: post
 date: December 29th 2023
-title: "December 29th cloud.gov Change Log"
+title: "December 29th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 # Change Log - Goodbye 2023, looking forward to the New Year!